 - what common traffic signs and signals look

 - how to identify and use a crosswalk and

-To assist classroom educators, we have created a First Grade Pre-Visit Teacher Resource Guide that includes an overview of the “School Bus, Motor Vehicle and Pedestrian Safety” program.
+To assist classroom educators, we have created a Teacher & Parent Resource Page that includes TEKS correlations, chaperone information and more.

 The first grade classroom has a maximum capacity of 45 children.
 Programs are taught twice each day at 9:30 a.m. and again at 12:00 p.m.